Manan-Singh/Manan-Singh.github.io/README.md

 # Manan-Singh.github.io

-A personal website that I'm using for now
+This is the personal website of Manan Singh.